Milling An Oak Log For Cutting Boards

 This shows the basic router sled design and build.
 The 4 L-angle aluminum parts are 1"x1"x48" and cost about $16.
-The stainless steel fasteners and playwood I had laying around.
+The stainless steel fasteners and plywood I had laying around.

-The initial moisture level was initially over 25%.
+The moisture level was initially over 25%.
 The after milling into rough lumber, it will sit drying in the shade for a few weeks until the moisture is down to the 8-9% range.
+Postscript: it took 6 weeks to dry.

 I used a small router but was still able to mill about 1/8" off for each pass.